dashpay/platform/packages/js-dash-sdk/docs/examples/receive-money-and-check-balance.md

 ## Displaying your balance

-_Dash Wallet returns balance in duffs (1 Dash is equal to 100.000.000 duffs)_
+_Dash Wallet returns the balance in duffs (1 Dash is equal to 100.000.000 duffs)_

 `getTotalBalance()` function takes into account `confirmed` and `unconfirmed` transactions (not included in a block).
 It is advised to check confirmed balance before making a payment: